I have been a server for over two decades, during which time I've worked at many, many restaurants.

 9 Types of Servers That Other Servers Hate Working With

 I put this at the top of the list because this group is one of the worst!
 The lazy servers make it so their co-workers have to pick up their slack, in addition to the duties they already have assigned to them.
 The lazy ones let everyone else do the work but then, somehow, always manage to be around to take the credit.

 2. The Ones Who Always Call in Sick

-There are some servers who call in sick so often it's a wonder they're still alive.
+Some servers call in sick so often that it's a wonder they're still alive.
 You know the ones—they call in on the regular with some illness (mostly food poisoning), making the other servers have to cover for them by coming in on days off, working a double, or working an open-to-close shift.

 3. The Ones Who Think the Rules Don't Apply to Them

 This is a head-scratcher because unless the server is actually an owner or related to one, it's puzzling that servers can simply think the rules don't apply to them.
 It's not that they're protesting any rules.
 Oh no, it's that they think others should follow them but they don't have to because they're too special.
 As I said, it's a head-scratcher, but this type exists far too much!

 We get it.
 The job can be brutal—have you ever been bossed around by a five-year-old in your place of employment?—but it's the job we signed up for, so own it.
 No one wants to hear how bad things are constantly.
 Not to mention there are good aspects to the job, as well.
 But if you really can't find anything positive about it, perhaps it's time to move on to something else.

 5. The Ones Who Ask for Shift Coverage But Never Cover for Others

 We all know the type.
 The ones who constantly need their shifts covered for life-or-death situations.
 This type will send multiple texts and can call you to the point of almost blocking them.
 But let's say you do give in and cover for the one who always needs it; they never return the favor when you are in need!